How many times have you spent money on something and later wish you hadn't? We have all been there but we should always try and be careful.

 3. Save money

 Investing into your savings, no matter how big or small, can help you afford for something special.
+Are you wondering what long-term investment you could save towards for you or your child?
+Find out more about the costs of the biggest milestones >

 Did you get a pay rise this month?
 Did you find that you cut back on takeaways recently?
 Did you win a competition with a cash prize?
 Put all of these added extras into your savings!